BentonEdmondson/servitor/readme.md

 # Dependencies

-I tried to minimize the amount of dependencies used.
+I tried to minimize the number of dependencies used.
 They are:

 * [BurntSushi/toml](https://github.com/BurntSushi/toml) for parsing the config file
 * [yuin/goldmark](https://github.com/yuin/goldmark) for rendering posts published in Markdown (currently the only software I'm aware of that serves posts with Markdown is PeerTube)